 In response to growing concerns about pesticides in our soil, water, air and food, a group of Scottsdale citizens has organized a petition drive to ask the Scottsdale City Council to curtail the use of pesticides on municipal properties (for example, parks and athletic fields) by adopting a "least hazardous first" pest management strategy.

-Can't make it to one of the signature collection events or stationary locations?
+Can't make it to one of our signature collection events or the signing station?

 We must have ink on paper for your signature to count so follow these five easy steps: